Bathtub Girls murder

 Eleven months after the murder, a young male came forward to the police, informing them that one of the sisters said that the girls drowned their mother.
 Thus, an investigation began that included testimony gained when the young man was wired for audio and video, assessment of text messages and internet searches on a computer they owned, and interviews of their friends.
-Sandra and Beth were arrested on January 21, 2004.
+The girls were arrested in January 2004.
 In late 2005, they went to trial and were convicted of first degree murder.
-In June 2006, they were sentenced to 10 years, six years of incarceration and four years of community supervision, the maximum sentence for juveniles.
+In June 2006, they were sentenced to ten years, six years of incarceration and four years of community supervision, the maximum sentence for juveniles under the YCJA.
+Both have since completed their sentences and been released.